This is an active WIP post. It will get updated as I work through things.

 If you missed my previous post, I detail the current State of the Union at Aver where we have over 18 distinct AngularJS 1.6 Single Page Web Applications which make up a single product/site.

-With so many AngularJS applications, and AngularJS 1.6 starting to feel dated, it's got me thinking..
+With Us having so many AngularJS applications, and AngularJS 1.6 feeling pretty dated at this point, it's got me thinking..

 - So what do we do with future developments, do we still continue using Angular 1.x or do we slowly start migrating to a newer framework?